top of page

 WEEK-TV Picks Up a Regional Country Music Show

-“Leo and His Pioneers” sponsored by the Mississippi Valley Grain and Feed Company was signing stations throughout the upper Plains and Midwest including WEEK-TV.
-The country music show was also seen on stations WMT-TV, Cedar Rapids, Iowa; WHO-TV, Des Moines, Iowa; WGLO-TV, Mason City Iowa and WOC-TV, Davenport, Iowa.
+“Leo and His Pioneers,” sponsored by the Mississippi Valley Grain and Feed Company, was signing stations throughout the upper Plains and Midwest, including WEEK-TV.
+The country music show was also seen on stations WMT-TV, Cedar Rapids, Iowa; WHO-TV, Des Moines, Iowa; WGLO-TV, Mason City, Iowa; and WOC-TV, Davenport, Iowa.
 The program would be syndicated to local stations on kinescope/film.

 WEEK-TV Subscribes to News Service